redox-os/book/src/troubleshooting.md

 The Redox toolchain, referred to as **prefix** because it is prefixed with the CPU architecture name, is downloaded and/or built.
 Modified versions of `cargo`, `rustc`, `gcc` and many other tools are created.
 They are placed in the `prefix` directory.

 If you have a problem with the toolchain, try `rm -rf prefix`, and everything will be reinstalled the next time you run `make all` or `make rebuild`.

-### Podman

-If enabled, the Podman environment is set up.
-[Podman](./podman-build.md) is recommended for unsupported systems.

-If your build appears to be missing libraries, have a look at [Debugging your Podman Build Process](./podman-build.md#debugging-your-build-process).
-If your Podman environment becomes broken, you can use `podman system reset` and `rm -rf build/podman`.
-In some cases, you may need to do `sudo rm -rf build/podman`.

 #### Manual Configuration